realm/ci-actions/mdb-realm/README.md

 1. *(Required)* `privateApiKey`: the private [Atlas API key](https://docs.atlas.mongodb.com/configure-api-access/).
 1. *(Optional)* `atlasUrl`: the Atlas URL to deploy against.
 Default is https://cloud-qa.mongodb.com.
 1. *(Optional)* `realmUrl`: the MongoDB Realm URL to deploy against.
 Default is https://realm-qa.mongodb.com.
+1. *(Optional)* `clusterName`: the name of the cluster to be deleted.
+If not provided, all clusters in the project will be removed.